Runjhun12/codsoft_task3/README.md

 # codsoft_task3
-This is a Sudent Grade Calculator.
+This is a Student Grade Calculator.